 Making the mince pies

-Preheat your oven to 180ºC / 160ºC fan.
+Preheat your oven to 180ºC / 160ºC fan / 350f.

 Repeat with the rest of the filo pastry.
-(If you have any mincemeat in you can pop it in a sterilised jar and store in the fridge for a days).
+(If you have any mincemeat left, you can pop it in a sterilised jar and store in the fridge).

 Put the rolls, join side down on a greaseproof paper lined baking tray.